 Failing a course will decrease your cumulative average.
 An ‘F’ will not be removed from your record, even if you repeat the course.
 You can take a course again (up to three times, depending on the situation) and it is always the most recent attempt that counts.
 If you have more than 6.0 fails, you will be required to withdraw from the university.

 Students must complete Breadth Requirements.
 Breadth Requirement include successfully completing at least 1.0 credits in each of Category A (Social Science), Category B (Arts and Humanities), and Category C (Math and Science).
 At least two of these Categories must be completed in first year at the 1000 level.
 Students must complete at least 2.0 essay credits, at least 1.0 must be at the 2000 level or above.

 To graduate or to be in good standing, students require a minimum modular and cumulative average of at least 60%.
 For Honours programs, students typically require averages of at least 70%.
 In many cases, averages required are program dependent.
 Check the Academic Calendar to determine what grades/averages are required for your program.

-Students can request to change their program though their Student Centre during the Intent to Register (ITR) period which takes place every year in February and March.
+Students can request to change their program through their Student Centre during the Intent to Register (ITR) period which takes place every year during the month of March.
 Students must complete an ITR whether they wish to remain in the same program or change programs.
 Students will only be admitted into a program if they meet the requirements outlined in the Academic Calendar.

 Students are encouraged to create parallel plans so if their first choice program doesn’t work out, they have a second choice.
 If a student can’t get into their chosen program, they will be “Undeclared”.
 Students are encouraged to check out the Academic Calendar to explore program options and to meet with an Academic Advisor for more information.